 Newton's prism explained

-Of course, cheese cannot make light dispersion at all ;) Neither cycles, the render engine I've used, inside Blender.
+Behind the scene Of course, cheese cannot make light dispersion at all ;) Neither cycles, the render engine I've used, inside Blender.
 The color spectrum has been made using a spot light projecting a bitmap on the wall.
 The same than a video projector.
 It's a fake :(

 There is a lot of things that I really love in this image, so I can say I'm vary glad and satisfied with the final result.
 You can find many influences on it: Claesz Heda, Zurbarán, and specially my dear Vermeer.

 With no doubt, Vermeer is for me one of my most favorite artists.